pjotrs-osnovskis/mr-softee-ms1/README.md

 + Webpage created with HTML5, CSS3 and Bootstrap 4.6
 + Consists of 4 pages (Home, Hire a Van, Trays and About)
-+ Hire form and Contact Form seaprately for owner to clearly separate booking requests from feedback.
++ Hire form and Contact Form separately for owner to clearly separate booking requests from feedback.
-+ Email and phone links for mobile user convinience
++ Email and phone links for mobile user convenience
 + Follow Us button on Trays page to increase Social Media activity

 ### Potential Features to Add
-+ Google maps with area coverage for customers to easily identify areas comany covers
++ Google maps with area coverage for customers to easily identify areas company covers
 + Modal for filled in forms
 + In case of another lockdown, full menu of Trays and payment system for home delivery orders
 + Welsh language translation for entire page